Scorecard Research Beacon

 These products were distributed across the United States, Puerto Rico and Canada under various brand names, including Bunny Luv, Trader Joe's, Wegmans and Simple Truth.
 A full list of recalled items can be found here.

-In a statement on its website, Jeff Huckaby, Grimmway Farms president and CEO, emphasized the company’s commitment to safety.
+In an earlier statement on its website, Huckaby emphasized the company's commitment to safety.